Communicating the sum of sources over a network

 Thus, there is a node $v^*$ in $G_{(s_1, s_2, t_1, t_2)}$, such that it has no incoming edges in $G_{(s_1, s_2, t_1, t_2)}$.
 Next, note that the path from $s_1$ to $v^*$ has no intersection with a path from $s_2$ or $s_3$.
 To see this, suppose that there was such an intersection at node $v'$.
 If there is a path from $s_3$ to $v'$, then $v^*$ is a $(3,2)$ node (which contradicts the assumption that $v^*$ is a $(2,2)$ node).
-If there is a path from $s_2$ to $v'$, then $v'$ and the remaining vertices connecting $v'$ to $v^*$ on the path from $s_1$ to $v^*$ have color $(s_1, s_2, t_1, t_2)$.
+If there is a path from $s_2$ to $v'$, then $v'$ and the remaining vertices connecting $v'$ to $v^*$ on the path from $s_1$ to $v^*$ have $st$-label $(s_1, s_2, t_1, t_2)$.
 Contradicting the fact that $v^*$ has no incoming edges in $G_{(s_1, s_2, t_1, t_2)}$.
 Likewise, we see that the path from $s_2$ to $v^*$ has no intersection with a path from $s_1$ or $s_3$.